How to Grow and Care for Echeveria amoena Indoors

 Echeveria amoena's inflorescence is simple, reddish zinc, with several alternate ascending, succulent, green, reddish or pink-orange bracts.

-Echeveria amoena is among the popular Echeveria varieties which grows to a height of about 4 inches only and is easy to grow even for a beginner.
+Echeveria amoena is among the popular Echeveria varieties and grows to a height of about 4 inches only and is easy to grow even for a beginner.

 Echeveria amoena like other Echeverias rapidly produces a colony of small offsets (pups) at the base of the plant which can be separated from the parent plant for propagation purposes.